ywang113/ywang113/README.md

 ### Hi there, I'm Gary Wang

 ## I'm a junior Front-End developer.
-- 🔭 I’m currently working on AI projects(TensorFlow), researches about dementia.
 - 🌱 I’m currently learning React, node.js.
 - 👯 I’m looking to collaborate with other neuroscientists and developers.
 - 🤔 I’m looking for a position where I can continue to practice and improve my current skills as well as develop other relative knowledge skills.